Stevie-Ray/hangtime-grip-connect/packages/core/README.md

 - ✅ Read calibration
 - ✅ Device info: firmware / serial etc.
 - ✅ Check if device is connected
+- ✅ Check if device is being used
 - ✅ Peak / Average load
 - ✅️ Tare / unladen weight
 - ✅️ Download data to CVS